 Compared to many popular places to live in the United States, Texas has a fairly low cost of living.
 As basic living expenses rise for the average American family in the U.S., many turn to places where transportation, housing, food, and utilities are less expensive.
 Living in Texas allows families to stretch their money as far as possible allowing them to live the American dream with less stress.

 Texas is a big place, and this is most evident when it comes to plentiful land and low construction costs.
 Compared to the national average, the cost of building a home in Texas is considerably lower.
-Prefer a family-oriented area?
-In the town of Southlake divorce is extremely low as compared to the total population of other cities in the U.S., making this a family-oriented town indeed.
+The suburbs with their reasonable-priced homes and spacious yards offer the opportunity for families with children to grow and prosper.
+Some residential areas can accommodate horses and other animals, including farm animals.

 Texas is an exceedingly friendly state for businesses large and small.
 Tax incentives have been offered recently that make it easier to start and maintain a successful business.
 Also, government regulation of business operations is kept to a minimum.
 In this way, the Lone Star state proves that it is a perfect option for businesses, families, and young professionals as they start a new life in Texas.